bocoup/grunt-init-chromeapp/README.md

 ## Installation

 * Install `grunt-cli` and `grunt-init` latest versions.
-If `grunt` is already globally unstalled, uninstall it (`npm uninstall -g grunt`).
+If `grunt` is already globally installed, uninstall it (`npm uninstall -g grunt`).
 You only should have `grunt-cli`, which uses the version of `grunt` specified in a project's `package.json`.
 * `npm install -g grunt-init@0.2.0rc7`
 * `npm install -g grunt-cli`

 Once grunt-init is installed, place this template in your `~/.grunt-init/` directory.
 It's recommended that you use git to clone this template into that directory, as follows:

 ```
 git clone git@github.com:bocoup/grunt-init-chromeapp.git ~/.grunt-init/chromeapp